JuhyungSon/SimLab/README.md

 - [Lobby Scene]

 - Button VR : Button VR is the function that activates the UI in the Lobby, Chemical Plant.
-I used this code to use the entire scenario.
-When the user interacts with this button, this code may be utilized in both the lobby scene and the chemical factory.

 - Fade screen: The fade screen code ensures that when the user moves from the lobby scene to the control room, the user's camera fades for three seconds.
 The user can have a more immersive impression.